 And what a trail!
 The first 1.5 miles of the Breakneck Ridge trail is the crown jewel of Hudson Highlands State Park, and though it bears a daunting reputation for being the most difficult trail in the Hudson Highlands, it is also purportedly one of the most hiked in the country.
 Whatever the veracity of this latter bit of trivia, I knew it would likely be more crowded than usual on a holiday.
 Still, I was a bit disappointed to alight from the train with a throng of 50-60 eager city kids, chatting loudly about the virtues of trail runners versus traditional hiking boots.
 Unable to escape this unwanted company, I walked a third of a mile single file with them alongside the road (NY 9D) to the foot of Breakneck Tunnel and the trailhead beside.
 The New York-New Jersey Trail Conference had placed several volunteer stewards at the site (college students on summer holiday if I had to guess) handing out maps and advice; they seemed to be emphasizing the difficulty of the trail and urging inexperienced hikers to consider some of the alternate routes instead.
 I sidestepped this discussion and set off to conquer the trail.

 The first outcrop of Breakneck Ridge gives way to a beautiful panoramic view of the Hudson River marked by a flagpole.
-This vistas across the river were stunning and I was beginning to see why this was such a popular trail, but the physical demands were undeniably intense.
+The vistas across the river were stunning and I was beginning to see why this was such a popular trail, but the physical demands were undeniably intense.
 A bit of climbing rewards the persistent, but parts of the stone face were unfortunately marred with large tags and litter so I moved on, leaving behind all those who took the opportunity for a break.
-At least 30 minutes has passed and we had come virtually no horizontal distance.
+In 30 minutes we had gained virtually no horizontal distance.
 Though we had scaled hundreds of feet, half a mile would be an exaggeration.
 As I left the outcrop, I overheard two young men openly castigating a third companion for bringing them on this “crazy ass mountain.”

 According the Lenape tradition, the hills along this part of the Hudson were once home to the Great Naked Bear, an immense and ferocious creature that fed on human flesh.
 The bear’s skin was entirely hairless except for a tuft of white along its back and it compensated for poor vision with a keen sense of smell.
 Because the bear’s heart was so small, it proved remarkably difficult to kill, but breaking the animal’s back or neck would apparently do the trick.
 The Lenape and Their Legends (1885) continues: